filswan/go-swan-client/README.md

 Credits should be given to filedrive-team.
 More information can be found in https://github.com/filedrive-team/go-graphsplit.

+## Upload Car Files

-### Step 2: Upload Car files to web server or ipfs server
+You can upload Car files to web server or ipfs server

 After the car files are generated, you need to copy the files to a web-server manually, or you can upload the files to local ipfs server.